Obama to meet with China's Xi in California June 7-8

 The fact that they will devote two days to the talks shows an intent by the two leaders to build a closer relationship.
 White House National Security Adviser Tom Donilon will travel to Beijing to meet Chinese officials May 26-28 to prepare for the Xi visit.

-As part of his trip to the Americas, Xi is also set to make state visits to Mexico, Trinidad and Tobago, and Costa Rica, according to an official from China’s Ministry of Foreign Affairs cited in Chinese news portal Xinhua on Monday.
+As part of his trip to the Americas, Xi will also make state visits to Mexico, Trinidad and Tobago and Costa Rica, China’s Foreign Ministry said.

-Reporting by Jeff Mason and Steve Holland in Washington; Additional reporting by Adam Jourdan in Shanghai; Editing by David Brunnstrom and Eric Beech
+Reporting by Jeff Mason and Steve Holland in Washington; Additional reporting by Adam Jourdan in Shanghai and Sui-Lee Wee in Beijing; Editing by Eric Beech and Robert Birsel